508631 Sgt John Joseph “Paddy” Kavanagh DFM DOAS 18 October 1941

 The pool retaining walls are made of steel railway sleepers.
 In the distance, the pump-house.
 The three airmen are unidentifiable.
 One appears to carry a towel.
 Presumably that is Cpl Goddard’s shadow, standing in the back of the truck, shadowed in the right foreground.

 Conditions in The Sudan have always been difficult at best.
 The problem of maintaining war graves there is discussed on the Commonwealth War Graves Commission site entry for the Khartoum War Cemetery and Memorial, where Paddy was reburied in 1960.

-Although the CWGC record attributes him incorrectly to 241 Squadron—apparently a transcription error in creating printed casualty registers—at the time of his death 241 Squadron was based in the UK, not arriving in the ME until late 1942.
+The CWGC record attributes him to 241 Squadron—apparently a transcription error in creating printed casualty registers.
+At the time of his death, 241 Squadron was based in the UK, not arriving in the ME until late 1942.
 From the personal accounts and photographs of 211 Squadron members, there is no doubt that Paddy was still a 211 Squadron man when he died.

 There in Khartoum, Paddy Kavanagh DFM rests not alone: among the war dead of the Commonwealth also lie three Australians of 72 OTU, Sgts Skinner, Dunstone and Thomson, lost in the training accident to Blenheim IV Z9612 on 25 November 1941.

 Sergeant JOHN JOSEPH KAVANAGH DFM 508631